brock/dotfiles/README.md

 * `op` requires `op signin`
 * `stree` requires `chown-ing` `/usr/local/bin` to the current user before it will install the command line tools.
 They have no user-elevation privilege functionality (apparently?)
+	* `sudo chown $(whoami): /usr/local/bin` then SourceTree --> Preferences --> Install Command-Line Tools --> then `sudo chown root: /usr/local/bin` to set it back.
+Not sure if this is the best approach, but it seems to work for now.